phi-go/rfcs/text/0000-explicit-tail-calls.md

     become fibonacci(n - 2) + fibonacci(n - 1)
 }
 ```
-In this case a naive author might assume that this is going to be a stack space efficient implementation since it uses tail recursion instead of normal recursion.
+In this case, a naive author might assume that this is going to be a stack space-efficient implementation since it uses tail recursion instead of normal recursion.
 However, the outcome is more or less the same since the critical recursive calls are not actually in tail call position.

-Further confusion could result from the same-signature restriction where the Rust compilers complains that fibonacci and <u64 as Add>::add do not share a common signature.
+Further confusion could result from the same-signature restriction where the Rust compiler complains that `fibonacci` and `<u64 as Add>::add` do not share a common signature.

 # Drawbacks
 [drawbacks]: #drawbacks
 <!-- Why should we *not* do this? -->
-As this feature should be mostly independent of other features the main drawback lies in the implementation and
+As this feature should be mostly independent of other features, the main drawback lies in the implementation and
 maintenance effort.
 This feature adds a new keyword which will need to be implemented not only in Rust but also in other
 tooling.
 The primary effort, however, lies in supporting this feature in the backends:
 - LLVM supports a `musttail` marker to indicate that TCE should be performed [docs](https://llvm.org/docs/LangRef.html#id327).
-Clang which already depends on this feature, seems to only generate correct code for the x86 backend [source](https://github.com/rust-lang/rfcs/issues/2691#issuecomment-1490009983) (as of 30.03.23).
+Clang, which already depends on this feature, seems to only generate correct code for the x86 backend [source](https://github.com/rust-lang/rfcs/issues/2691#issuecomment-1490009983) (as of 30.03.23).
 - GCC does seem to support an equivalent `musttail` marker, though it is only accessible via the [libgccjit API](https://gcc.gnu.org/onlinedocs/gcc-7.3.0/jit/topics/expressions.html#gcc_jit_rvalue_set_bool_require_tail_call) ([source](https://github.com/rust-lang/rfcs/pull/3407#discussion_r1160013809)).
-- WebAssembly accepted tail-calls into the [standard](https://github.com/WebAssembly/proposals/pull/157/) and Cranelift is now [working](https://github.com/bytecodealliance/rfcs/pull/29) towards supporting it.
+- WebAssembly accepted tail calls into the [standard](https://github.com/WebAssembly/proposals/pull/157/), and Cranelift is now [working](https://github.com/bytecodealliance/rfcs/pull/29) towards supporting it.

-Additionally, this proposal is limited to exactly matching function signatures which will *not* allow general tail-calls, however, the work towards this initial version is likely to be useful for a more comprehensive version.
+Additionally, this proposal is limited to exactly matching function signatures which will *not* allow general tail calls.
+However, the work towards this initial version is likely to be useful for a more comprehensive version.

 There is also an unwanted interaction between TCE and debugging.
-As TCE by design elides stack frames this information is lost during debugging, that is the parent functions and their local variable values are incomplete.
-As TCE provides a semantic guarantee of constant stack usage it is also not generally possible to disable TCE for debugging builds as then the stack could overflow.
-(Still maybe a compiler flag could be provided to temporarily disable TCE for debugging builds.
+As TCE, by design, elides stack frames, this information is lost during debugging; that is, the parent functions and their local variable values are incomplete.
+As TCE provides a semantic guarantee of constant stack usage, it is also not generally possible to disable TCE for debug builds as then the stack could overflow.
+(Still, maybe a compiler flag could be provided to temporarily disable TCE for debug builds.
 As suggested [here](https://github.com/rust-lang/rfcs/pull/3407/files#r1159817279), another option would be special support for `become` by a debugger.
-With this support the debugger would keep track of the N most recent calls providing at least some context to the bug.)
+With this support, the debugger would keep track of the N most recent calls, providing at least some context to the bug.)

 # Rationale and alternatives